isso-comments/isso/docs/docs/quickstart.rst

 Migration
 ---------

 You can import comments from Disqus_ or WordPress_.
+You can also import comments issued from any comment system but you have to stick a specific json format.

 To export your comments from Disqus, log into Disqus, go to your website, click on *Discussions* and select the *Export* tab.
 You'll receive an email with your